Best Christmas TV shows for 2025: Your guide to the unmissable highlights across all platforms

 Loki star Tom Hiddleston reprises his role as former British intelligence operative, Jonathan Pine.
 Also back is Olivia Colman as Angela Burr.
 Meanwhile, new cast members include Coldwater’s Indira Varma as Mayra.

-All Creatures Great and Small Christmas special (Channel 5)
+All Creatures Great and Small Christmas special (5, Christmas Eve, 9.00 pm)

 James (Nicholas Ralph), Helen (Rachel Shenton), Siegfried (Samuel West), Tristan (Callum Woodhouse) and Mrs Hall (Anna Madeley) are all back.
 It’s a joyous time as it’s the first Christmas for them all since the end of the war.
 But poor Helen is ill which means James must take charge of the Darrowby Nativity play.
 While James is an excellent vet, how will he cope with the stage?